IBM/sms-analysis-with-wks/README.md

 Replace username/password highlighted with your NLU service credentials.
 The entities.model is the wks machine learning model id.
 The sms text has to be URL encoded as it is passed as url query string in Curl command.

-# Get your hands on with the NLU api and wks tool
+# Get your hands on with the NLU api and WKS tool
 You can register at https://console.bluemix.net to access NLU.

 You can try free version of WKS : https://www.ibm.com/in-en/marketplace/supervised-machine-learning

-# Additional Resource
+## Additional Resource
 You can refer https://github.com/rameshpoomalai/ProcurementSystem for procurement use case where we have used WKS, Discovery and IBM Graph.